dannash100/electron/README.md

 * See clipmaster for example of Menu bar applications and clipmaster2 for a more detailed project

 ### Configuring Babel for use with electron-compile
-* at the time of writing, electron supports features up to ES2015 out-of-the-box,
+* at the time of writing, electron supports features up to ES2015 out-of-the-box but requires electron-compiler for newer ES syntax and .jsx sass etc.
-* electron-compile will look for a file named ```.compilerc```.
+* electron-compile will look for a file named ```.compilerc``` for settings.
 * example configuration to be found in jetsetter project.
 * electron-compile offers hot module reloading
 ```javascript